EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

-have varying energy carriers (products) and varying energy conversion machines (industries), meaning that RUVY matrices have differing row names, differing column names, and differing sizes.
+have varying energy carriers (products) and varying energy conversion machines (industries), meaning that RUVY matrices have differing row names, differing column names, and differing sizes from one country to another and for different years within the same country.
 To circumvent this challenge, we created the [matsbyname][link-matsbyname] package [@Heun-matsbyname:2023] which enables matrix mathematics